Rate-limiter usage

 Namespacing

 You can use the Namespace class to group related rate-limiters without conflicts.
-Since namespacing is not used be default, you need to pass an obeject that implements INamespace.
+Since namespacing is not used be default, you need to pass an obeject that implements INamespace object.

 For further information about namespacing refer to @daiso-tech/core/namespace documentation.